Epidemiology Faculty Research

 • Training Grant: Population Neuroscience with a focus on aging related dementia: 3 pre-docs, 2 post-docs.
 Research grants of individual faculty support post- and pre-docs positions to work on a variety of topics, including traumatic brain injury and women's health.

-• Faculty members with secondary appointment in Epidemiology working in this area include: Janet Catov (Obstetrics, Gynecology & Reproductive Sciences), Mary Ganguli (Psychiatry) and Rebecca Thurston (Psychiatry).
+• Faculty members with secondary appointments in Epidemiology working in this area include: Beth Shaaban (Nursing), Janet Catov (Obstetrics, Gynecology & Reproductive Sciences), Mary Ganguli (Psychiatry) and Rebecca Thurston (Psychiatry).

-For a full list of projects click here
+• For a full list of projects click here, and to learn more about our trainees, click here

 Prevention, Lifestyle, & Physical Activity Epidemiology